PASSIONLab/PASTIS/README.md

 - ```--ba <integer>```: Banded alignment with the indicated band size.
 - ```--af <string>```: Output file to write alignment information.
 - ```--idxmap <string>```: Output file for input sequences to ids used in PASTIS.

+## Notes for running PASTIS on NERSC Cori

+The necessary modules for running PASTIS on Cori are as follows:
+* module swap PrgEnv-intel PrgEnv-gnu
+* module load cmake
+* module load boost

+Make sure to pass the correct MPI wrappers to successfully run the tests:
+* cmake -DMPIEXEC_EXECUTABLE=/usr/bin/srun ..
+* make
+* ctest -V

 ## Citation